adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-10-free-jekyll-themes-for-2022-10-great-community-options.md

 With Edition you can create beautiful documentation for your product or service.
 (It's how we run the [CloudCannon Documentation](http://docs.cloudcannon.com/) site, and helps us structure content into categories.)

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/edition-screenshot.jpeg" alt:"" extend:false border:false %}
+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/edition-screenshot.jpeg" alt: "" extend: false border: false %}

 Edition's key features: